What is pulmonary emphysema?

 - Getting the flu and pneumococcal vaccines

-- Nutritional support since you may develop malnutrition and lose weight
+- Nutritional support since you may develop malnutrition and lose weight.
+It's important to stay at your ideal weight.
+Being overweight or underweight can affect your health.

 - Other types of oral and inhaled medicines that are used to treat symptoms such as coughing and wheezing